brontosaurusrex/brontosaurusrex.github.io/_posts/2019-12-11-Zebra---display-images-in-urxvt.md

 - done: toggle 1:1 view
 - done: --quit some.png (show first and quit)
 - no, use zsh globing*(om): sort files (array) by date
-- maybe: --goto <int-array> (also internal command)
+- done: goto is internal command only.
+- done: open in gimp.
-- maybe: submenu: open in gimp, pngcrush, pngquant ...
+- maybe: pngcrush, pngquant ...

 ## Known bugs: